flowdock/flowdock-svn-hook/README.md

 ### Requirements

-This list of software needs to be available for the user you use to host the repository.
+This software needs to be available for the user that hosts the repository.

 * ruby - _1.8.7 and 1.9.x are supported_